keikai/doc/dev-ref/From5to6.md

 `RefEval.getInnerValueEval(int sheetIndex)`

 # JDK 11
 The binary-compatible level is Java 11.
-Please make sure to use Java 11/Jakarta 11 or a higher version.
+Please make sure to use Java 11 or higher, combined with either a javax or Jakarta EE compatible environment.

 For details, see [release note](https://keikai.io/releasenotes).